Last Summer (TV series): Production

 Last Summer is directed by Min Yeon-hong, written by Jeon Yoo-ri, and Monster Union and Slingshot Studio co-managed the production.

 According to a report by Sports Chosun in August 2024, Lee Jae-wook and Choi Sung-eun are confirmed to star in the series.

-The OST singer lineup, which includes Lee Mu-jin, Kim Min-seok, Heize, Paul Kim, Bibi, Ateez, and Illit (Yunah & Minju) was announced by Yum Yum Entertainment on October 23, 2025.
+The OST singer lineup, which includes Lee Mu-jin, Kim Min-seok, Heize, Paul Kim, Bibi, Ateez, and Illit (Yunah and Minju) was announced by Yum Yum Entertainment on October 23, 2025.